SELF-Software-Evolution-Lab/AI-Epilepsy/README.md

 [optional] If a specific docker compose .yml file should be used instead of the existing `docker-compose.yml`, the command should instead be `docker compose -f {CUSTOM_DOCKER_COMPOSE}.yml up`

+[optional] If the user wants to leave the services running in the background, and not have them terminate upon closing the active terminal window, they must add a `-d` flag to the end of the command.

 ### Step 3: Creating fake initial data

 This step is **optional**.
 To populate the database with example data, follow these instructions: